core-wg/senml-spec/draft-ietf-core-senml.md

 Interoperability considerations: Applications should ignore any JSON key value pairs that they do not understand.
 This allows backwards compatibility extensions to this specification.
-The "ver" field can be used to ensure the receiver supports a minimal level of functionality needed by the creator of the JSON object.
+The "bver" field can be used to ensure the receiver supports a minimal level of functionality needed by the creator of the JSON object.

 Published specification: RFC-AAAA

-Applications that use this media type: The type is used by systems that report electrical power usage and environmental information such as temperature and humidity.
+Applications that use this media type: The type is used by systems that report e.g., electrical power usage and environmental information such as temperature and humidity.
 It can be used for a wide range of sensor reporting systems.

 Additional information: